Hawaii mamo: Settler impact and extinction

-The birds were also popular with European collectors.
+Due to their bright colors, the birds were also popular with European collectors.

 European settlers changed the mamo's habitat to support agriculture and cattle ranching, which damaged the bird's food source.
-The cattle roamed loose in the forests, destroying the understory ecosystem.
+Cattle roamed loose in the forests, destroying the understory ecosystem.
+Small Indian mongooses were introduced to control rats, but they also preyed on native birds.
 Even though this was discovered early and was well known to the Hawaiians, the mamo quickly disappeared.